 fig'1.
 One of the many laminated flashcards (taken of the preserved specimen of Pink-headed Duck in the Paris museum of Natural History), brought to Myanmar and handed out to locals.
 The picture elicited a positive response.

-Like the Eskimo Curlew, the Paradise Parrot and the American Ivory-billed Woodpecker, the Indian Pink-headed Duck is a bird that exudes rarity and enigma in equal measure.
-Although officially classed as extinct, its extant status is hoped-for, argued-over, claimed and disputed; its very existence is error-strewn with misidentification and anecdote, this given either in good faith, romanticised, exaggerated or hoaxed.
+Typically, like the Eskimo curlew and the American Ivory-billed woodpecker, the Indian Pink-headed Duck is an enigma; almost no longer a bird.
+It exudes emblematic status and stirs passion in equal measure.
+Although officially classified as extinct, its extant status is hoped-for, argued over, claimed and disputed; its very existence is the subject of much debate, and error-strewn with misidentification and anecdote, given in good faith, romanticised, exaggerated or hoaxed.

-It became evident from talking to Tony that the notorious secrecy and paranoia that the Burmese military ‘Government’ is infamous for is, unfortunately, well-justified.
+It became evident from talking to Tony that the notorious secrecy and paranoia that the Burmese military ‘Government’ is infamous for, is unfortunately well-justified.
 In truth, every traveller with high expectations carries the hope that such talk is exaggerated, out of date or simply wrong for whatever reason.
-Indeed, I was cheerily told at
+Indeed, I was cheerily told at Rangoon airport by a tour guide upon arrival, that the Tanai river was indeed accessible without a permit.

-Of course, the Tanai river is not accessible without permission, and neither were the following regions: the Nat Kaung river, Kamaing town, Mogaung Chaung, Indawgyi lake, the Nawng Kwin wetlands and Machanbaw/ Putao.
+Of course, the Tanai river is not accessible without permission, and neither were the following regions: the Nat Kaung river, Kamaing town, Mogaung Chaung, the Nawng Kwin wetlands and Machanbaw/ Putao.

 (Naturally, where Government-approved excursions are concerned these administrative difficulties appear not to be so great a problem).